 Specifically, the second condition of the NHMRC disqualifies the use of great apes for human medicine, and therefore contradicts the new Victorian licensing condition.

 We therefore sought clarification from both the DEPI and the NHMRC and we have been advised that the two sets of rules that NHMRC-funded institutions abide by are not mutually exclusive.
 Furthermore, the majority of Victorian licence holders do not receive NHMRC funding.

 What this means essentially, is that Australian researchers CAN use great apes – gorillas, bonobos, chimpanzees and orangutans – for human medical research (if not being funded by the NHMRC) – so long as they convince the minister that it’s justified .

+This remains in place for the revised Prevention of Cruelty to Animals Regulations 2019.
 It would therefore be prudent for Australia to implement a ban on the use of great apes in research, with the only exception being for non-interventional observation studies.
 Any variation in this exception allows for loopholes which could permit invasive zoological research on individuals.